In Iran today, an American citizen is being held in a death-sentence of a prison cell. For what? For believing in something the State doesn't.

 to Simeon’s willing heart.

-Simeon, longing for consolation, the Consolation of Israel
+Simeon, longing for consolation, the Consolation of Israel,

-redemption and Emmanuel,
+redemption and

-must have prayed and prayed for God to show Himself mighty in Israel’s midst.
+must have prayed and prayed for God to show Himself mighty in Israel’s

 Was he ever discouraged as he awaited the fulfillment of the visions God had spoken through Isaiah and the other prophets in centuries past?